 - Dress is usually casual, with smarter clothes worn for events.
 If you are working in a clinical environment, hygiene and protective clothing guidelines must be observed.

 - A substantial proportion of entrants are women.

-- Jobs are available in most areas of the UK, wherever there are hospitals, but competition may be stiff.
+- Jobs are available in most areas of the UK, wherever there are hospitals, but competition for posts is high.

 - Overnight absence from home is uncommon, as is overseas work or travel.

 The profession is making each area of work more specialised and professionally recognised, so it is important to check with the relevant professional body about the required qualifications.

 - clinical photography;